-After an erase command sequence is written, if all sectors selected for erasing are protected, DQ6 toggles for approximately 100 μs , then returns to reading array data.
+After an erase command sequence is written, if all sectors selected for erasing are protected, DQ6 toggles for approximately 100 μ s, then returns to reading array data.
 If not all selected sectors are protected, the Embedded Erase algorithm erases the unprotected sectors, and ignores the selected sectors that are protected.

-The system can use DQ6 and DQ2 together to determine whether a sector is actively erasing or is erase-suspended.
+The system can use DQ6 and DQ2 together to determine whether a sector is actively erasing or is erasesuspended.
 When the device is actively erasing (that is, the Embedded Erase algorithm is in progress), DQ6 toggles.
 When the device enters the Erase Suspend mode, DQ6 stops toggling.
 However, the system must also use DQ2 to determine which sectors are erasing or erase-suspended.
 Alternatively, the system can use DQ7 (see the subsection on "DQ7: Data# Polling").

-If a program address falls within a protected sector, DQ6 toggles for approximately 1 μ s after the program command sequence is written, then returns to reading array data.
+If a program address falls within a protected sector, DQ6 toggles for approximately 2 μ s after the program command sequence is written, then returns to reading array data.

 DQ6 also toggles during the erase-suspend-program mode, and stops toggling once the Embedded Program algorithm is complete.

-Table 5 shows the outputs for Toggle Bit I on DQ6.
-Refer to Figure 5 for the toggle bit algorithm, and to the Figure 17 in the "AC Characteristics" section for the timing diagram.
-Figure 18 shows the differences between DQ2 and DQ6 in graphical form.
+The Write Operation Status table shows the outputs for Toggle Bit I on DQ6.
+Refer to Figure 5 for the toggle bit algorithm, and to the Toggle Bit Timings figure in the "AC Characteristics" section for the timing diagram.
+The DQ2 vs. DQ6 figure shows the differences between DQ2 and DQ6 in graphical form.
 See also the subsection on "DQ2: Toggle Bit II".